 These are only a few perks of cutting expenses.
 But one of the perks which I love is less workload.
 We are not alive to work.
 We work to live.

 But this situation is different.
-Most of us have lost our jobs so cutting expenses is not a choice, it is a necessity.
-Moreover, if you will follow the plan to cut the expenses, you will naturally become conservative about money even when you will be earning more than now.
+Most of us have lost our jobs, so cutting expenses is not a choice.
+It is a necessity.
+Moreover, if you follow the plan to cut expenses, you will naturally become conservative about money even when you earn more than now.

 Creating a plan

 The most important part is creating a plan.
-It will let you see the categories of your budget and where all your money normally goes.
-It will be impossible to make plans and execute when there will be no money.
+It will let you see the categories of your budget and where all your money typically goes.
+It will be impossible to make plans and execute them without money.

 So, make a plan today when you have some money in your hands.
 Make a list of all the subscriptions and contracts you have.
-This may include
+It may include

 - Gym memberships